 ARCA’s Executive Director from 2009 – 2013

-Drew created Beethoven and jazz festivals and poetry & jazz concerts and fulfilled Dr. Arthur’s Steffee vision of a Scottish Festival at RiverStone Estate that attracted thousands over five years.
-Drew’s own vision of establishing an art gallery in the original Fox family’s brick office building led him to inspire former Westinghouse Sr. Executive Vice President Donna Edmonds, also a botanical watercolorist, to found the Red Brick Gallery with its cooperative artist structure.
+Drew’s vision of establishing an art gallery in the original Fox family’s brick office building on Foxburg’s Main Street led him to inspire former Westinghouse Sr. Executive Vice President Donna Edmonds, also a botanical watercolorist, to found the Red Brick Gallery with its cooperative artist structure.

-ARCA is deeply grateful for his creativity and generosity while receiving a miniscule salary, more a volunteer than employee, that exemplified his love of music and art as well as his passion to bring inspiring concerts and exhibits to impact the lives of residents of western Pennsylvania.
-Drew continued this after he moved to Harmony, PA.
+ARCA is deeply grateful for Drew Orient’s creativity and generosity while receiving a minuscule salary, more volunteer than employee, bringing inspiring ARCA concerts, festivals and exhibits to impact the lives of residents of western Pennsylvania.
+Drew continued music production avocationally after moving to Harmony, PA, where he affectionately was called “the Music Man.”

 About CATRO